 UC Davis looks to extend streak vs Cal Poly

-BOTTOM LINE: UC Davis looks for its eighth straight win in the head-to-head series over Cal Poly.
-UC Davis has won by an average of 14 points in its last seven wins over the Mustangs.
+BOTTOM LINE: UC Davis looks for its ninth straight win in the head-to-head series over Cal Poly.
+UC Davis has won by an average of 13 points in its last eight wins over the Mustangs.
 Cal Poly’s last win in the series came on Feb.
 2, 2017, a 74-70 win.

-FEARLESS FRESHMEN: Cal Poly’s Alimamy Koroma, Colby Rogers and Brantly Stevenson have collectively accounted for 41 percent of the team’s scoring this season, including 57 percent of all Mustangs points over the last five games.

-BIG WEST BOOST: The Mustangs have allowed just 71.4 points per game across 12 conference games.
-That’s an improvement from the 76.2 per game they gave up in non-conference play.EXCELLENT EZRA: Ezra Manjon has connected on 25.9 percent of the 27 3-pointers he’s attempted and has made 2 of 8 over the last five games.
-He’s also made 84.1 percent of his foul shots this season.
+LEADING THE CHARGE: Alimamy Koroma has averaged 12.8 points and 5.6 rebounds to lead the way for the Mustangs.
+Colby Rogers has complemented Koroma and is maintaining an average of 10.7 points per game.
+The Aggies are led by Ezra Manjon, who is averaging 15.5 points.EFFICIENT EZRA: Manjon has connected on 25 percent of the 28 3-pointers he’s attempted.
+He’s also made 85.5 percent of his foul shots this season.

-ASSIST DISTRIBUTION: The Mustangs have recently converted baskets via assists more often than the Aggies.
-Cal Poly has an assist on 36 of 69 field goals (52.2 percent) across its past three games while UC Davis has assists on 35 of 78 field goals (44.9 percent) during its past three games.
+ACCOUNTING FOR ASSISTS: The Mustangs have recently converted baskets via assists more often than the Aggies.
+Cal Poly has 41 assists on 68 field goals (60.3 percent) over its previous three contests while UC Davis has assists on 32 of 72 field goals (44.4 percent) during its past three games.

 DID YOU KNOW: UC Davis has attempted the second-most free throws among all Big West teams.
 The Aggies have averaged 23.1 free throws per game.